Open Data Hub logo

 • You have enabled the Feature Store component, as described in Enabling the Feature Store component.

-• You have created a Feature Store CRD, as described in Creating a Feature Store instance in a data science project.
+• You have created a Feature Store CRD, as described in Creating a Feature Store instance in a project.

 Procedure